 Get started with the default DLP policy

-Before you even create your first Microsoft Purview Data Loss Prevention (DLP) policy, DLP is helping to protect your sensitive information with a default policy.
-This default policy and its recommendation (shown below) help keep your sensitive content secure by notifying you when email or documents containing a credit card number were shared with someone outside your organization.
+Before you even create your first Microsoft Purview Data Loss Prevention (DLP) policy, DLP helps protect your sensitive information with a default policy.
+This default policy and its recommendation (shown below) help keep your sensitive content secure by notifying you when email or documents containing a credit card number are shared with someone outside your organization.
 You'll see this recommendation on the Home page of the Microsoft Purview compliance portal.

 You can use this widget to quickly view when and how much sensitive information was shared, and then refine the default DLP policy in just a click or two.
 You can also edit the default DLP policy at any time because it's fully customizable.
 Note that if you don't see the recommendation at first, try clicking +More at the bottom of the Recommended for you section.

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.